an09mous/Attendance_System/README.md

 # Attendance_System
-Location Based Attendance System with Face Recognition prototype made in Flask.
+Attendance System with Face Recognition prototype in Flask.